Miles walked: today 14.4 cumulative 487.5

 The path then descended steeply to the not delightfully named “The Gullet” before climbing another group of four hills ending at the Herefordshire Beacon or British Camp.

-There was then a final steep descent to the pass at Wyche (where there was a craft shop called Wychecraft).
+There was then a steep descent to the pass at Wyche (where there was a craft shop called Wychecraft, I love puns).
 The path then ascends to the most northernmost range of the Malvern hills, Worcestershire Beacon.

 There was one more ascent to the top of North Hill before a long descent into Great Malvern and a well deserved glass of: